Right to Control Trailblazers

 Trailblazers were able to share information and support each other online by joining the Right to Control Group on the Knowledge Hub.

 Following a consultation there was solid support to extend the Right to Control pilot for a further 12 months from 12 December 2012 to 12 December 2013.

 All the local authorities delivering the Right to Control were invited to participate in the extension period, and all but Oldham Council agreed.

-The legislation to enable the extension of the pilots for a further 12 months was approved by Parliament.
-Right to Control is therefore available in all participating local authorities until the end of the day on 12 December 2013.
+The legislation to enable the extension of the Pilot for a further 12 months was approved by Parliament.
+The Right to Control was therefore available in all participating local authorities until the end of the day on 12 December 2013.

 - Right to Control past consultations

 - Contact the Right to Control team at the Office for Disability Issues